grooviter/underdog/docs/guide/docs/plots/introduction.md

 In **methods receiving Series objects** the name of the X and Y coordinate will be taken from the Series' name passed as parameter.

-In general we'd like to be able to use the plots library for anyone, that's why any chart should be able to receive its data from a plain java list.

-Apart from those mandatory properties, there could be extra properties added to specific charts depending on how practical these properties are when dealing which that type of charts.
+There could be extra properties added to specific charts depending on how practical these properties are when dealing which that type of charts.

-### Return Options

-All plotting methods return a **memento.plots.charts.Options** instance which represents the Echarts Options object.
+On top of that, every plot has a `customize(Closure)` which allows to customize the chart following Echarts documentation using a Groovy DSL.

 ### Customizing chart

 All default methods provide a limited setup of the chart via the mandatory attributes we saw previously.To access the full Groovy Echarts DSL we can always access the **Options#customize(Closure)** method rendering the chart calling the **Options#show()**.

+### Return Options

+All plotting methods return a `memento.plots.charts.Options` instance which represents the Echarts Options object.